KFC Famous Bowl (Copycat Recipe)

 • 2 cups panko bread crumbs

-• 2 cups KFC mashed potatoes, or desired amount
+• 2 cups KFC mashed potatoes, prepared

-• 1/2 cup cooked corn kernels
+• 1/2 cup corn kernels, cooked

-• 2 cups KFC gravy, or desired amount
+• 2 cups KFC brown gravy, prepared

 Instructions